guide-img

 What are Making Charges in Jewellery?

 Making charge is the cost of the process involved in producing and designing any piece of gold jewellery that you buy.
 Simply put, it costs to change raw gold into fine jewellery.
-Also, gold purity plays an important part in making charges.
+Also, gold purity calculation plays an important part in making charges.
 If the gold is stronger and more durable, it can be moulded into fine jewellery by craftsmen.
-Certainly, if the design is more intricate, more time and artistry will be invested into its making, so the making charge for it may also vary accordingly.
+Indeed, if the design is more intricate, more time and artistry will be invested into its making, so its making charge may also vary accordingly.
 It is always recommended to buy gold with the BIS hallmark, which certifies its purity.
 Making charge is usually expressed in Rupees per gram of gold.

 While in the case of intricate designs requiring skilled craftsmanship, like wedding jewellery, these charges could go up to almost 25%.
-Studded jewellery pieces usually involve very intricate work, and thus they incur higher making charges than plain gold jewellery.
-However, you can find various online platforms that give you discounts on making charges.
+Studded jewellery pieces usually involve intricate work, and thus they incur higher making charges than plain gold jewellery.
+However, you can find various online platforms that offer discounts on making charges.

 What are Wastage Charges in Jewellery?

-So whether you buy gold jewellery online or offline, it is important to keep these things mentioned above in mind to make your purchase safe and reliable.
+So whether you buy gold jewellery online or offline, it is essential to keep these things mentioned above in mind to make your purchase safe and reliable.

 youtube